zyzshishui/s24-rec10/lab07.md

 ## HTML/CSS Review
 HTML is the standard markup language for Web pages.
 It is very similar to XML.
 CSS is the language we use to style an HTML document.
 CSS describes how HTML elements should be displayed and looked like.
-There are a lot of good online resources for learning HTML and CSS, e.g., HTML Tutorial and CSS Tutorial.
+There are a lot of good online resources for learning HTML and CSS, e.g., HTML Tutorial (https://www.w3schools.com/html/default.asp) and CSS Tutorial (https://www.w3schools.com/css/default.asp).
 Please read them if you are not familiar with these materials.

 ## Nanohttpd Review
 Nanohttpd is a lightweight Java server that is good for very basic web applications.
 Because of how small and lightweight it is, it is good for embedding into already existing applications without adding too much size or latency to the project.
 The backend server of this game is built upon it.
-To learn more about it, please refer to this Nanohttpd Tutorial.
+To learn more about it, please refer to this Nanohttpd Tutorial (https://www.baeldung.com/nanohttpd).

 ## React.js Review
 React.js is a Javascript framework that can be adjusted to work for TypeScript.
 It is mainly used to make very interactive and dynamic UIs.
 It allows you to create a complex UI using smaller, isolated pieces of code called “components”.
 We will use the most basic part of React.js.